 What we didn’t realise, and a fact I later found out and was gutted about, was there is a submarine exhibit in the form of USS Blueback, the submarine which took part in the filming of The Hunt for Red October film.
 I was truly gutted we’d missed it.
 There were other exhibition halls we didn’t get to visit, and I would love to return to OMSI in the future to explore more of this great museum.

-Other things you must do with kids in Portland
+Other things to do in Portland with toddlers

 There are two other things you should try and do with kids while in Portland, both of which were recommended to us during my research.
 The first is one of the best books stores I’ve ever visited, Powell’s City of Books.
-This huge book shop has the most amazing children’s book area with shelves upon shelves filled with every book imaginable.
+Powell’s City of books is one of the best places to take toddlers in Portland as this huge book shop has the most amazing children’s book area with shelves upon shelves filled with every book imaginable.
 There are areas and cushions for customer to sit and read books and I witnessed a mum sitting on cushions reading to her children.
 No-one bats an eyelid if you pick a book off the shelf to read it to your children.
 I could have lost several hours in those shelves.

-The other enjoyable place to visit with kids in Portland is Finnegans Toy Shop.
-Just be prepared to make a purchase.
+If you are looking for what to do in Portland with a toddler then Finnegans Toy Shop should definitely be on your list – Just be prepared to make a purchase.
 This traditional toy shop is wonderful as there isn’t an electronic device of any sort to be found on the shelves.
 The shelves, instead, are filled with games, dolls, train sets and more traditional toys and there are even some laid out for kids to enjoy.
 We had to come away with a small Brio motorbike for our motorbike-mad boy.
 But it was such as refreshing place to visit compared to the likes of Toys’R’Us or Smyths.

 We were given a few recommendations for eateries to visit while in the city, but we only managed to visit two.
 We had breakfast during our last day at a fab little place called Mother’s Bistro and Bar.
 Located in Downtown Portland, we had the most amazing egg-based breakfasts.
 Even the boy enjoyed his breakfast.
 It was quite busy on this particular Friday morning as there was a visiting ice hockey or American football team in town and they all seemed to be eating at Mother’s Bistro.
 But we didn’t have long to wait,and the food was tasty.
 Just be warned, it’s not the cheapest breakfast you’ll have.